Miyitus/the.wrong/README.md

 ###THE WRONG ROUTER config * TODO:

--Firmware: package and library compilation piratebox-developer > ImageBuilder for gl-mt300n-v2.
+- Firmware: package and library compilation piratebox-developer > ImageBuilder for gl-mt300n-v2.

--Software: files uploads, fix layout, system, router ssid name config, access point.
+- Software: files uploads, fix layout, system, router ssid name config, access point.
 ////
--Set default folder for USB  to "the.wrong"
+- Set default folder for USB  to "the.wrong"
--Set by default wireless ssid and hostname to "the.wrong" -Change ssid name in USB
+- Set by default wireless ssid and hostname to "the.wrong"
+- Change ssid name in USB
--Set default USB directory for the content for html template -Create bridge - Access point && Reload
+- Set default USB directory for the content for html template
+- Create bridge - Access point && Reload
 - auto_install
 -